MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 <!-- todo: read/incorp https://github.com/microsoft/vscode-edge-devtools -->

-To use the more full-featured debugger of Visual Studio Code instead of the DevTools debugger, use Visual Studio Code with the **Microsoft Edge Tools for VS Code** extension for Visual Studio Code.
+To use the more full-featured debugger of Visual Studio Code instead of the DevTools debugger, use the **Microsoft Edge Tools for VS Code** extension for Visual Studio Code.
 This extension provides access to the **Elements** and **Network** tools of Microsoft Edge DevTools, from within Microsoft Visual Studio Code.

 :::image type="complex" source="../media/microsoft-edge-tools-for-vs-code-extension.msft.png" alt-text="The Microsoft Edge Tools for VS Code extension for Visual Studio Code" lightbox="../media/microsoft-edge-tools-for-vs-code-extension.msft.png":::
    The **Microsoft Edge Tools for VS Code** extension for Visual Studio Code
 :::image-end:::

 Launch Microsoft Edge from the Debug view of Visual Studio Code.
 Use the Debug view in Visual Studio Code, and access Microsoft Edge DevTools from the Debug view in Visual Studio Code.

-This extension supports Workspaces; this extension runs either against the client-side JavaScript that is returned from the server, or against the local source code for the client-side JavaScript.

 For more information, navigate to the [Visual Studio Code overview][DevToolsVSCodeIndex].